clocklimited/Job-Ads/FrontEndDevelopmentPlacement.md

 ## What we want
 An intelligent, innovative and resourceful student who wants to create powerful brand experiences with the latest technologies.
 Above all someone who is keen, highly motivated, creative and extremely passionate about digital design and development.

-This is a fantastic opportunity for a student to further their career and really make their mark in an established and growing agency.
+This is a fantastic opportunity for a student to further their career and really make their mark in an established agency.

 ## The successful candidate will have:
 * Good knowledge of Semantic HTML5 and CSS3.